Intel® Optimized Technology Preview for High Performance Conjugate Gradient Benchmark

 Pre-built benchmark executables require the following hardware and software:

-- Intel AVX or Intel AVX2 enabled Intel Xeon processor or Intel Xeon Phi coprocessor
+- Intel AVX, Intel AVX2, or Intel AVX-512 enabled Intel Xeon processor or Intel Xeon Phi processor

 - Red Hat* Enterprise Linux* 6 (64-bit) or compatible OS